Mo tenei turanga mahi| About this role

 New Zealand Customs Service | Te Mana Arai o Aotearoa is a member of Diversity Works New Zealand and is committed to developing a diverse workforce and an inclusive workplace.
 We provide equal employment opportunities and welcome applications from everyone who can meet the requirements of the role.
 We also support flexible working arrangements.

-Senior Officer • Auckland, Auckland, New Zealand
+Senior Officer Grade • Auckland, Auckland, New Zealand